ephemeraHQ/xmtp-inbox-web/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Device and browser:**
-Please elaborate, on the device and browser this occurred.
+Please provide details about the device and browser where the bug occurs.

 **Additional context**
 Add any other context about the problem here.